This is an undergraduate course on computer operating systems.

 (e.g., separated by semi-colons or tabs) then sort the lines based on a particular

 field and print the sorted records.
 You must understand what a memory address

 is and what it means to store the address of a data structure into a pointer data type

-(thus forms a linked list).
-You then need to be able to follow the pointers to traverse the linked list.
+(e.g., in forming a linked list).
+You then need to be able to follow pointers to traverse a linked list.

-to examine memory addresses and debug your program.
+to examine memory locations and debug your program.

 - You must know how to use Unix/Linux.
 If you are not familiar with Unix/Linux,

 you must learn it on your own.
 We will not teach you how to use Unix/Linux in this class.